evmos/docs/docs/validate/upgrades/hard-fork-upgrades.md

 # Hard Fork Upgrades

-Learn how to manually upgrade your node. {synopsis}
+Learn how to manually upgrade your node.

 One of the significant limitations of the normal upgrade procedure [via governance](./../../validate/upgrades/overview#governance-proposal) is that it requires waiting for the